Welcome to CLA Honors

 Honors work in the College of Liberal Arts (CLA) is designed to foster intellectual curiosity and to provide a rich, diverse, and challenging educational experience.
 To that end, we bring professors and talented students together in a variety of ways: by offering a broad range of honors courses with limited enrollments; by providing extensive opportunities for Honors students to participate in individual projects with professors; and by providing supplementary activities through "The Honors Experience."

-The current program was designed by faculty committees in the late 1970s.
+CLA Honors was first designed by faculty committees in the late 1970s.
 The first record of a student graduating with Honors from the College of Liberal Arts (then the School of Humanities, Social Sciences and Education) is in December 1982.
-Since then the program has grown extensively.
-Approximately seventy-five students a year now graduate with College Honors, and the program averages three hundred members.
+Since then CLA Honors has grown extensively.
+Approximately seventy-five students a year now graduate with College Honors, and the membership averages three hundred members.
 Yet more students regularly enroll in honors courses - which are open to all students with a 3.0 GPA or higher.

 - Academic Programs »

 - Opportunities for scholarships, awards, prizes, and honors